haiwera-silk-cd/magento-devdocs/guides/v2.2/magento-functional-testing-framework/release-1/data.md

 ## Principles

 * A data file may contain multiple data entities
 * File name is given camel case with first letter upper case name.
-The name represents data type.
-For example, file with Customer data is _CustomerData.xml_, for Simple Product it should be `SimpleProductData.xml`.
+The name represents data type. 例如， file with Customer data is _CustomerData.xml_, for Simple Product it should be `SimpleProductData.xml`.
 * entity name is given camel case with first letter upper case name.

 ## 例如